Generator Tool

 Wood Project Idea Generator

 Need something useful to build but do not want to overthink it?
-This random woodworking idea generator gives you a project, difficulty level, wood suggestion, estimated build time, and a practical shop note so you can stop scrolling and start making sawdust.
+Generate a realistic woodworking project with difficulty, wood choice, estimated time, and a practical shop note.

 Quick answer